Pottstown Community Voices Grant Fund

 Together, these projects are improving mental health, expanding access to green spaces and parks, promoting safety, and building pathways to employment.

-Residents selected five focus areas for the Community Voices Grant Fund.
+In the inaugural cycle, residents selected five focus areas for the Community Voices Grant Fund.
 Projects needed to address at least one of the following:

 Access to parks, recreation, and green spaces: Safe access to parks, trails, community gardens, and recreation supports physical and mental health and strengthens social connection.